 Waterproof: These binos can be used in extreme rain.
 Even in foggy weather, overall results will be optimal.

 Eyepiece: Steiner Predator series binoculars have an eye relief of 16.8mm.
-These are ideal eye relief, and even those who wear regular glasses will be able to use them.
+These are ideal for eye relief, and even those who wear regular glasses will be able to use them.

 Weight: These binoculars are not very light and not too heavy.
 The total weight of one Steiner Predator Series binocular is 1.76 pounds or 28 ounces.